Privacy Policy

 Do Not Track.
 Some Internet browsers may be configured to send "Do Not Track" signals to the online services that you visit.
 We currently do not respond to "Do Not Track" or similar signals.
 To find out more about "Do Not Track," please visit http://www.allaboutdnt.com.

-Children.
-The Service is not intended for use by anyone under 13 years of age.
-If you are a parent or guardian of a child from whom you believe we have collected personal information in a manner prohibited by law, please contact parth@dahlia.health.
-If we learn that we have collected personal information through the Service from a child without the consent of the child’s parent or guardian as required by law, we will comply with applicable legal requirements to delete the information.
+Children's Privacy.
+The Service is not intended for use by anyone under thirteen (13) years of age.
+If you are a parent or guardian of a child from whom you believe we have collected personal information in a manner prohibited by law, please contact legal@dahlia.health.
+If we learn that we have collected personal information through the Service from a child without the consent of the child's parent or guardian as required by law, we will comply with applicable legal requirements to delete the information.

 Changes to this Privacy Policy.
 We reserve the right to modify this Privacy Policy at any time.
 If we make material changes to this Privacy Policy, we will notify you by updating the date of this Privacy Policy and posting it on the Service or other appropriate means.
 Any modifications to this Privacy Policy will be effective upon our posting the modified version (or as otherwise indicated at the time of posting).
 In all cases, your use of the Service after the effective date of any modified Privacy Policy indicates your acceptance of the modified Privacy Policy.